Renford Rejects

 Renford Rejects is a teen sitcom produced and broadcast by Nickelodeon UK between 1998 and 2001.
-The show briefly aired in the United States on Nick GaS.
-Reruns used to be broadcast on Nickelodeon UK at 1:50am and 2:15am until 2020.
+The show aired in the United States on Nick GaS.

 The show concerned a five-a-side school football team, made up of aspiring players who had been turned down by their school's main team.
 Although they originally called themselves the "Renford Rovers", they ended up being named "Renford Rejects" when a rival player sabotaged their league entry form.
 They decided to stick with the name as it suited their "outcast" nature.
 The show used to be played at night from 1:50 am to 2:40 am on U.K. Nickelodeon.

 Filming

 Series 1 was filmed in Autumn 1997, Series 2 in Autumn 1998, Series 3 in Autumn 1999, and Series 4 in Autumn 2000.

 The show was filmed at Willesden Sports Centre, London, NW10 3QX.
 Eddie McAvoy's Gracelands Cafe was filmed at 118 College Road, Willesden, London NW10 5HD.

 The 'Cafe' closed in April 2019.